zooniverse/front-end-monorepo/packages/lib-classifier/src/helpers/formatTimeStamp/README.md

 A helper function to convert a number in seconds to a human readable string `mm:ss`.
 We're assuming the timestamp of a video subject is always less than 1 hour.

-The Zooniverse video player has a slider who's percentage `timeStamp` values are 0 to 1.
+The Zooniverse video player has a slider whose percentage `timeStamp` values are 0 to 1.
 As a video subject plays, the slider input will progress from 0 (start of the video) to 1 (end of the video).
 This function converts the decimal number to a human readable timestamp.
 The returned value is used in the VideoController and sent to the store as a property for temporal drawing tools.

 ### accepts